Virtual call center software connects agents across locations. Work-from-home or remote agents become a cohesive team

 On-premises call centers have plenty of overhead.
 When you factor in the costs of real estate, office renovations, technology, and management, things get expensive.

 A virtual contact center drastically changes things.
 It drastically reduces your need for office space.
 This change can lead to much lower real estate and center operations costs.

-One of the main issues with providing quality, U.S. based customer support is the real estate prices.
-On average, office space in tech hubs like Austin costs $481 per square feet.
-The cheapest major city included in the study, Columbus Ohio, was at $61.
+One of the main issues with providing quality, U.S.-based customer support is the real estate prices.
+On average, office space in a tech hub like Austin, TX costs $481 per square foot.
+The cheapest major city included in the study, Columbus, OH, was at $61.

-A virtual contact center allows you to downsize your office real estate, increase your workforce, and lower your costs while doing so.
+Virtual call center software allows you to downsize your office real estate, increase your workforce, and lower your costs while doing so.

 DirectBuy was able to expand their team without having to expand to more offices by allowing employees to work from home.
 Their max capacity was no longer tied to the physical space in their office, so all they had to do was hire more people.